lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 -
 #### Data pre-processing: **`➕Data Augmentation`**
 - We use **`Data Augmentation`** technique to increase the diversity of our training set by applying **`ImageDataGenerator`**
 - We apply various changes to the initial data.
-For example, image rotation, rescale, and flip
+For example, image rotation and flip
 ```
-rescale=1./255,
 rotation_range=20,
-width_shift_range=0.25,
-height_shift_range=0.25,
 horizontal_flip=True,
 vertical_flip=True,
 ```